gnosis/dx-docs/source/security-of-the-contracts.md

 The result is a fair exchange of tokens where all users play under the same rules.

-The smart contract's code was submitted to:
+The smart contracts code was submitted to:
 * **Internal audits**:
   * The code is open source and public for anyone to review.
   * During construction, it was subjected to constant internal audits, peer